Azure/PSRule.Rules.Azure/docs/en/rules/Azure.MariaDB.AllowAzureAccess.md

 ### Configure with Bicep

-To deploy Azure Database for MariaDB Servers that pass this rule:
+- Deploy a `Microsoft.DBforMariaDB servers/firewallRules` sub-resource (child resource).

-- Set the `properties.storageProfile.geoRedundantBackup` property to `Enabled`.
+- Set the `properties.startIpAddress` and `properties.endIpAddress` property to a valid IPv4 address format.

 For example: